larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 in 2011 now turned into more of an administrative duty.
 The IRTF Chair and an ISOC representative pick and chair the ANRP selection committee, which advertises the ANRP, encourages community nominations for the prizes, and reviews nominations and selects prize winners.
+The IRTF Chair and the ISOC representative also mentor the ANRP winners, who are often IETF newcomers, and introduce them to other attendees who may have an interest in their work.

-To serve in this role, the IRTF Chair also relies on strong ties to the academic research community, to identify suitable selection committee members and to encourage nominations for suitable work that is published in a given year.
+Chairmanship of the ANRP selection committee also relies on strong ties to the academic research community, to identify suitable selection committee members and to encourage nominations for suitable work that is published in a given year.
 The selection committee operates similar to a program committee for an academic conference (more specifically, it performs a function similar to the selection of a best paper award).
 It is therefore useful if the IRTF Chair has firsthand experience serving on program committees, and ideally, chairing them.

 ## Administrative